WRITING YOUR SCREENPLAY: SUBTEXT

 Why?
 Because the weak, slow and inadequate ones get lost from the herd and devoured.

 Human beings operate from a place of self-protection.
-We find it in the way that we speak to and treat one another.
+We find this in the way that we speak to and treat one another.
 The words we say are the armor we use to keep ourselves from exposing our sad truths.

 Seeing the truth underneath what a person says is the joy of engaging with a movie or TV show.
 Finding and bringing to light the essential core that exists underneath all the bullshit in the world is the very purpose of art.